Girl Meets Fire

 Two plates with skewered pork pinchos.

 1. At this point, the pork could be left to marinate for 30 minutes to 24 hours.
-After marinating, grill the kabobs until golden and golden.
+After marinating, grill the kabobs until golden brown.
+For juicy, fully cooked pork, I use my Thermapen One from Thermoworks to check the temperature; pork is perfect at 145°F.

 A baking pan full of grilled pinchos.